Labalabadie/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet.c : Spelles the alphabet using for function with an only putchar restriction.
 3-print_alphabets.c : Spelles the alphabet twice using for function with an only putchar restriction.
 4-print_alphabt.c : Spelles the alphabet but 'e' & 'q'.
+5-print_numbers.c : Prints Numbers from 0 to 10.